A horrified scream tore through Dele’s lips as the hammer hit the nail, driving it through his wrist.

 “Wha-what is that?”
 His hope was replaced by cold fear.
 Something wasn’t right.

-Removing the protective cap off the needle, Dr Gabe smiled.
+Removing the protective cap off the needle, Dr Gabe smiled, it was the tight type that spoke of dark promise.
 “This is a little liquid insurance.
-I wouldn’t want you going out there and wagging your tongue once you’re released.
-I would make that mind of yours very unsound.
+I wouldn’t want you wagging your tongue once you’re released.
+I would make that mind of yours soundly unsound.
 Whoever would want to listen to an imbecilic cripple of a pastor?”
 The doctor’s smile widened as he drew nearer.
 “Don’t worry.
 You wouldn’t even feel the prick of the needle.”
 Dr Gabe patted his shoulder as though comforting him.

-Their mother made them visit the psychiatric hospital once a month, but he remained the same, a hallow man staring into space and whispering:
+Mother made them visit the psychiatric hospital once a month, but he remained the same–a hallow man staring into space and whispering:

 “The doctor is the brother.”